Springfield Man Sentenced to 15 Years for Meth Trafficking, Illegal Firearm

 U.S. Attorney's Office, Western District of Missouri

-SPRINGFIELD, Mo. – A Springfield, Missouri, man was sentenced in federal court today for his role in a conspiracy to distribute methamphetamine and for illegally possessing a firearm.
+SPRINGFIELD, Mo. – A Springfield, Mo., man was sentenced in federal court today for drug trafficking and illegally possessing firearms.

-Maxwell L. Fleming, 25, was sentenced by U.S. District Judge M. Douglas Harpool to 15 years in federal prison without parole.
+Steven S. Price, 31, was sentenced by U.S. District Judge M. Douglas Harpool to 15 years in federal prison without parole.
+The court ordered this federal sentence to be served consecutively to an unrelated state conviction.

-This case is being prosecuted by Assistant U.S. Attorney Josephine L. Stockard.
+This case was prosecuted by Assistant U.S. Attorney Byron H. Black.
 It was investigated by the Drug Enforcement Administration and the Springfield, Mo., Police Department.